|Dates / Deadlines:|

 I'm originally from Greensburg, PA which is a town outside of Pittsburgh, PA and am currently a double major at Dickinson in International Studies and Spanish and a member of the senior class of 2014.
 On campus I'm also involved in other clubs and organizations such a Dickinson's community service department.
 This past semester I spent an amazing six months seeing some of the things South America has to offer while studying in Cuenca, Ecuador and Mendoza, Argentina.
 Without question those six months were the most enriching and satisfying months of my life thus far.
 As a result, I am hoping to return to Argentina and continue my post graduate education in Mendoza.

 Prof. Carolina Castellanos, On-Campus Coordinator

 Department of Spanish and Portuguese

 The program in Cuenca, Ecuador is administered in cooperation with CEDEI, Centros de Estudios Internacionales, under the direction of Mark Odenwelder.
 Meliza Ramirez assists students with academic registration and housing coordination.

-Silvina Ocampo is the on-site coodinator of the Mendoza, Argentina portion of the program.
-She manages the day-to-day operations including housing, stipends, transportation, orientation and excursions.
-Eliana Torres is the academic advisor for the Argentina program and will assist students with course registration and general orientation.
+Eliana Torres is the on-site coodinator of the Mendoza, Argentina portion of the program.
+She manages the day-to-day operations including housing, academic advising, stipends, transportation, orientation and excursions.
 Celia Chaab (right) works for the Office of International Relations at UNCuyo and teaches a course for the program